SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/changing-labels.md

     > [!TIP]
     > To search for labels in another language, select the language in the list on the right and enter the search word in the field below.

 1. Press **ENTER**.
-The list will be updated with labels containing the search text.
+The list is updated with labels containing the search text.

     > [!TIP]
     > Hold the mouse pointer over a row to display the resource ID for the label.